ALRW/dayAsADev/courseSections/section1.md

 ```
 You've just written a command-line program: you run it from the command line and it outputs to the command line!

-:twisted_rightwards_arrows: At this point lets do our first switchover (staying on the same laptop) and move onto the next section.
+:twisted_rightwards_arrows: At this point let's do our first switchover (staying on the same laptop) and move onto the next section.

 [Previous section](./section0.md) | [Continue to Step 2](./section2.md)